saeidraei/microservices_communication_symfony_example/README.md

 # Microservices Architecture example using symfony

+## How to run the project using docker-compose
+1. clone this repository and cd into it.
+2. run `docker-compose up -d`
+3. run `bash setup.bash` and there you go you have the whole thing up and running.

+## System Design
-here's our orchestration of the components:
+Here's our orchestration of the components:

 ![microservices base](./docs/microservices-base.png)

-Let's explore this 2 scenarios:
+We are going to explore these two example scenarios (read and write):

 1. get a singular post with its comments (read request)
 2. submit a post (write request)